CLRX/CLRX-mirror/doc/GcnInstrsVintrp.md

 'I' and  'J' supplied in instruction source operand.
 P0, P10, and P20 are loaded from LDS (local memory).

-Initial configuration is specified in the M0 registers in form:
+Initial configuration is specified in M0 registers in form:

 * 0-15 bits - local memory offset
 * 16-30 bits - newprimmask - mask that specify what quad of lane process what primitive